bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Data Manipulation

-Format: `MINV` src# dst#
+Format: `MINV` src dst

 Defaults: 2 1

 Description:
-Obtains minimum of complex source buffer and complex destination buffer.
+`MINV` replaces the contents of buffer dst with the minimum of buffers src and dst.

         DST = MIN(DST,SRC)

-Comparison is based on magnitudes.
+The comparison is pointwise and based on magnitudes.
+If either argument is omitted, RNMR will prompt for a buffer number.
+The default source is buffer 2 while the default destination is buffer 1.
+The src and dst buffers must have the same domain and active size (though not necessarily the same allocated size).
 ## ML
 List contents of a macro